Chicken Spring Lake

 2. Leave Friday afternoon, drive to the trailhead, and camp in my car at the Walk-In Campground, or

-I ruled out option one since I was going solo, I did not want to deal with the combination of the drive and the hike in one day.
+I ruled out option one.
+Since I was going solo, I did not want to deal with the combination of the drive and the hike in one day.
 Option 2 had some appeal, as since I would be at altitude, I could get some acclimation time in before I set off.
-But finding a motel for $90 in Ridgecrest as my last option, that sealed the deal.
+In the end, finding a motel for $90 in Ridgecrest sealed the deal for option 3.
 I checked into the motel a bit after 5 pm, unloaded my gear, and set off to grab dinner.
 I knew exactly where I had to have dinner, John’s Pizza.
 For over 30 years, my dad was a Field Engineer for NCR, which meant he was the nice man who fixed that cash register or later, that ATM.
 One of the places he would have to drive out to for a service call was John’s Pizza in Ridgecrest.
 I made the short drive to the restaurant and ordered a beer, some breadsticks, and a pizza.
 I did not have the courage to order the Peanut Butter Pizza (yes, this is a thing and has been for decades).
 As I ate my food, I reflected a bit on my Dad and his impact on me.
 Back at the motel, I read a bit before turning in.

 With one last stop at the pit toilets, I set off along the flat but sandy trail to the west.
 The trail reached a junction with the trail leading south to Trail Pass, and north to Cottonwood Lakes.
 However, my destination lay off to the west, on the other side of Cottonwood Pass.
 For the first 2 miles, the trail hugs the north side of Horseshoe Meadows and it is pretty gentle in terms of elevation gain.
 The hike starts at just under 10,000 feet.
 This area is a popular area for hikers who are planning to ascend Mt.
 Whitney to the north to work on their acclimation.
 Temperatures were in the low-50s, so it was really pleasant hiking weather.
 After crossing a stream twice, I soon reached the end of the ‘flat’ portion of the hike and would start the ascent of Cottonwood Pass in earnest.
 One of the items that I was trying on this hike was a new, lighter backpack.
 I swapped out my Osprey Atmos 65 for an Osprey Exos 58.
-There is almost a 2-lb difference in the weight between the two packs.
+There is almost a 2 lbs. difference in the weight between the two packs.
 So far, the pack was feeling comfortable, so that was a good sign.
 Earlier, I chatted with a father and son who were returning from their trip (it turns out they were from San Diego), and when I left the parking lot, a returning hiker was also from San Diego (did I miss an email that it was San Diego weekend on Cottonwood Pass?).
 While chatting with the father and son, 3 horseback riders came passing through.
+I knew I would now need to be mindful of horse droppings on the trail as well…ssing through.
 I knew I would now need to be mindful of horse droppings on the trail as well…

 The descent went quickly.
 Along the way, I passed a collection of other backpackers setting off, or a few day hikers out enjoying the first days of fall.
 Soon, I was cruising along Horseshoe Meadow, and finally back at the trailhead.
 I grabbed my stuff from the bear box and enjoyed a cold drink while changing into some clean clothes for the long drive home.
 This was a great overnight trip, and one I plan to do again (probably turning it into a multi-day adventure if permits allow).
 I almost forgot to mention another new piece of gear I had for this trip was a 3D-printed holder for my Garmin InReach.
 OHM3 reached out to me via Reddit and sent me one.
 Their cradle worked really well.
 It was nice having my Garmin securely fixed to my pack and not flopping around as I hiked.
 The drive home was uneventful, except for seeing the large smoke cloud from the Line Fire that had flared up again.